-Finally, the presentation covered how CWGL is supporting the process for the adoption of the new standards on GBV and sexual harassment through the 16 Days Campaign.
-Founded by CWGL in 1991 as the 16 Days of Activism Against Gender-Based Violence Campaign, with the involvement of feminists from the Global South and Global North, the campaign has been used as an awareness-raising and organizing strategy to ensure women’s rights are recognized as human rights, and to call for the elimination of all forms of gender-based violence around the world.
+Finally, CWGL took the opportunity to share how the 16 Days Campaign has been raising awareness towards the ratification of the new ILO instrument.
+Founded by CWGL in 1991, the 16 Days of Activism Against Gender-Based Violence Campaign has been used as an organizing strategy to ensure women’s rights are recognized as human rights, and to call for the elimination of all forms of gender-based violence around the world.
 More than 6,000 organizations in 187 countries have participated in the 16 Days Campaign, reaching 300 million people.
-The start and end dates for the campaign were chosen to link violence against women and human rights and emphasize that gender-based violence against women is a violation of human rights: November 25, the International Day Against Violence Against Women, and December 10, International Human Rights Day.
+It was concluded that the 16 Days Campaign is an additional advocacy tool that indigenous women’s can utilize for their own demands.

 We are grateful to Rosalee Gonzalez, a Steering Committee member of FAR, and Tarcila Rivera, a member of the Permanent Forum on Indigenous Issues, for their tremendous support and leadership organizing this meeting.